nikhil647/Interview-Questions-And-Answers/Amazon Elastic Container Service/1 Intro.md

 - **Docker**
 - **Kubernetes** (for orchestration)

+---
+**Virtual Machine**
+A Virtual Machine (VM) is an emulation of a physical computer.
+It runs a full OS (Guest OS) on top of virtualized hardware that is controlled by a hypervisor.

 | **Feature**         | **Virtual Machine (VM)**                                         | **Container**                                                          |
 | ------------------- | ---------------------------------------------------------------- | ---------------------------------------------------------------------- |
 | **OS Architecture** | Each VM runs its **own full OS (Guest OS)**.                     | Containers **share the host OS kernel**.                               |